samnabi/omb-api/README.md

 		- Change in case status
 		- New documents available
 		- New hearing dates posted
+Scraping improvements
+	- Catch errors and scrape them a different way (e.g. all Toronto cases are failing)
 	- Scrape text of all case documents for searchability and cross-referencing (pie in the sky idea)